ironhack-labs/lab-passport-roles/README.md

 **Tasks:**

 - Create a `/students` endpoint listing all current students from the plaform.
-- Include one `/students/:id` link per user on the list, to render a nice profile page with the info from the `id` matching student.
+- Include a _View student profile_ button for each student on the list.
+That button should take the user to a `/students/:id` URL, where you should render a nice profile page with the info from the student that matched with the ID on the URL.
 - Prevent access to these routes for any non logged visitor.